savoirfairelinux/drupal-monitoring/README.md

-# Containers stack for the Bansho drupal module
+# Containers stack for Drupal monitoring

-This project provides the full stack needed for the Bansho drupal module development.
+This project provides a full solution to monitor multiple Drupal hosts.
+The data gathering is mainly based on drush, the Drupal shell command line tool.

+## Prerequisites

+This stack is based on docker, so you'll need to install it.
+Since it's a multi-container setup, another tool called docker-compose is used by the Makefile to manage the stack.

 ## Usage

-### Prerequisites

-This stack is based on docker, so you'll need to install it.
-As it's a multi-container setup, another tool called docker-compose is used by the Makefile entries to manage the stack.

 ### Demo